ThirtyTwo Focus BOA 2017 - 2011 Review by The Good Ride

 Traction: Now this is one of the only boots left in Thirty Two’s line that still has rubber on the bottom which makes for much better traction and a much longer lasting sole than the Single Mold EVA insoles Thirty Two is mainly doing these days.
 I hope this never changes.

-On & Off Ease: BOA can be super easy on but other times take a real long time if you don’t know how to dial to comfort.
+On & Off Ease: BOA can be super easy on but other times take a really long time if you don’t know how to dial to comfort.
 I’ve seen BOA users take longer than traditional lace to get them on but still feel like they are going faster because they are twisting a dial.
-It’s much more easy than traditional lace but it’s not always faster.
+It’s much easier than traditional lace but it’s not always faster.
 Taking them off is super quick.
 You just pop them and they are off.

 So all in all the Thirty Two Focus BOA is one of those boots that I often recommend to medium to wider footed riders.
 It really all about comfort with these boots and that is one of the most important things when it comes to boots.